scoulomb/myk8s/Services/service_deep_dive.md

 ## Single point of failure

-### When using Ingress

-To avoid SPOF, we load balance on all nodes where Traefik is running ([daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset)) which then redispatch to a pod potentially in different node?
+To avoid SPOF, we load balance on all nodes where Traefik is running (all if [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset)) which then redispatch to a pod potentially in different node?
 (or DNS load balancing)

 See this question:
 https://stackoverflow.com/questions/60031377/load-balancing-in-front-of-traefik-edge-router